Meet and Trip Plan:

 If you require any further details please contact email@example.com or 02895438094.

-This trip and equipment must be booked before 5.30pm Wednesday 25th Sept 2019.
+This trip and equipment must be booked before 5.30pm on Wednesday 16th October 2019.

 Please follow links below for more information, maps and location of start point on the Lagan River.